nimbinatus/nimbinatus/README.md

 You'll often find me at my local meetups like [Cloud Austin](https://www.meetup.com/CloudAustin/) or co-organizing and hosting events like [DevOpsDays Austin](https://devopsdays.org/austin) or [PyTexas](https://pytexas.org/2025).
 Want to know where I'm going to be next or curious regarding what I talk about?
 I've got my recent talks up and my upcoming talks on [my speaking portfolio](https://speaking.nimbinatus.com).

+If you're an Austin local and want to find out about all of the meetups and events in the area, join our Discord!
+The Austin Meetups Discord is a spot to chat about Austin tech, and meetup organizers and conference organizers can post their events, ask for speakers or volunteers, and otherwise collaborate together. [--> Join here <--](https://discord.com/invite/uGM7PB4uxP)

 Need to get in touch?
 The best way to do that is to use [my Linktree](https://linktr.ee/nimbinatus).

 <div>